-I listened to a story last night from my grandfather, Emerson Smalley, about the Benders and their supposed end.
-His family was from the Cherryvale, Kansas area and the story involves a group of men that found the Benders and were in a gunfight with them, one of whom was a judge that lost part of his ear in the gun battle.
-My grandfather, who is approaching 80 years old, is always full of great stories but, he assured me that his father, who passed this on to him, knew of what really happened.
-When his father (my great grandfather), Frank Smalley was a boy, he was hiding in the hayloft of the family barn when he overheard a group of men below talking and laughing.
-Frank’s father, Jesse P. Smalley, along with several men were joking with a local judge, teasing him about his missing ear.
+Last night, I listened to a story from my grandfather, Emerson Smalley, about the Benders and their supposed end.
+His family was from the Cherryvale, Kansas area, and the story involves a group of men that found the Benders and were in a gunfight with them, one of whom was a judge that lost part of his ear in the gun battle.
+My grandfather, who is approaching 80 years old, is always full of great stories, but he assured me that his father, who passed this on to him, knew what happened.
+When his father (my great grandfather), Frank Smalley, was a boy, he was hiding in the hayloft of the family barn when he overheard a group of men below talking and laughing.
+Frank’s father, Jesse P. Smalley, and several men were joking with a local judge, teasing him about his missing ear.
 As the boy listened, the men continued to talk, relating the tale of how the judge had lost his ear.
 It was a story about the infamous Benders and about one man who got away.
-This unnamed man was evidently one of the many who made the mistake of stopping at the Bender Inn.
-Like others, as he sat at the table, he was hit over the head.
-The Benders then stripped him of his clothes and went to bury him, when the man suddenly awoke.
-The Benders were, no doubt, surprised to find that the man wasn’t dead.
-Somehow, he managed to escape, next appearing naked in the middle of the night at Jesse Smalley’s doorstep.
+This unnamed man was one of the many who made the mistake of stopping at the Bender Inn.
+Like others, he was hit over the head as he sat at the table.
+The Benders then stripped him of his clothes and went to bury him when the man suddenly awoke.
+The Benders were undoubtedly surprised to find that the man wasn’t dead.
+Somehow, he escaped, appearing naked in the middle of the night at Jesse Smalley’s doorstep.
 Telling the story of his near-death, Jesse quickly retold it to a nearby doctor and judge, who formed a vigilante group to go after the Benders.

 I have heard my grandfather tell of this story since I was a boy and Grandpa swears that this is the real story of what happened to the Benders.
-Fact or fiction, no one really knows, but, I’ve always enjoyed the tale and hope you will as well.
+Fact or fiction, no one knows, but I’ve always enjoyed the tale and hope you will as well.

-Today, there are Smalley descendants that continue to live in the Neodosha and Cherryvale area.
+Today, Smalley descendants continue to live in the Neodosha and Cherryvale area.

 — Gabe Gibson, Effingham, Illinois, as told to him by his grandfather, Emerson Smalley, January 2011.